chrissimpkins/ink/README.md

 # What is ink?

-ink is an open source stream editor and text file template renderer that is built with Go.
-The ink executable is compiled for use on [Linux, macOS, and Windows platforms](https://github.com/chrissimpkins/ink/releases/latest).
+ink is an open source stream editor and text file template renderer.
+The `ink` executable is compiled from Go programming language source for use on [Linux, macOS, and Windows platforms](https://github.com/chrissimpkins/ink/releases/latest).
 It was designed to provide a simple approach to get command line executable text data into pre-formatted text files.

 It features:

+- Unicode support
-- line filter stream editor support (pipe replacement text from other applications to ink, render your template with the standard input piped text, then pipe the rendered text to the standard output stream for file writes or further text processing)
+- line filter style stream editor support (pipe replacement text from other applications to ink, render your template tokens with the standard input piped text, then pipe the rendered text to the standard output stream for further text processing or file writes)
-- support for parallel multi-file text replacements from local and remotely stored (GET request accessible) templates
+- local and remotely stored (GET request accessible) templates
+- parallel multi-template renders
-- a simple built-in text template format using `{{ ink }}` text labels
+- a simple [built-in text template format](#ink-template-specification) using `{{ ink }}` tokens
-- extremely flexible user defined text template formatting that supports *nearly any text replacement label*™ that you'd like to use.
-This is defined at rendering time on the command line.
+- an extremely flexible [user-defined text template format]((#user-defined-template-specification)) that supports *nearly any text replacement token*™ that you'd like to use.
+These tokens are defined at rendering time on the command line
+- automated outfile path writes that are built in to the template file path specifications with the addition of a `.in` extension to the intended path
+- simple find/replace text substitutions that are defined on the command line with `--find` and `--replace` options

 ### Example

+The following example is the actual use case that prompted the development of ink for the Hack typeface build workflow.

 ##### CSS template file